Farzanmrz/ml-stockmovement-prediction/README.md

-# Comparative Analysis of Individual and Ensemble Machine Learning Models for Classifying Time-Series Stock Movement Direction
+# Time-Series Stock Movement Classification: Simple and Ensemble Model Comparisons
 Repository featuring code and comprehensive report for time-series analysis of real-time stock data, aligned with the study 'Comparative Analysis of Individual and Ensemble Machine Learning Models for Classifying Time-Series Stock Movement Direction'